American College of Clinical Pharmacy

 5. Use recent guidelines to recommend initiation of aspirin for the primary prevention of CVD in appropriate patients.

-6. Recommend complementary and alternative pharmacotherapeutic agents to optimize CVD risk reduction, including vitamin D and omega-3 fatty acids.
+6. Recommend appropriate complementary and alternative pharmacotherapeutic agents to optimize CVD risk reduction, including vitamin D and omega-3 fatty acids.

 Dyslipidemia